apache/tvm/docs/langref/relay_type.rst

-An instance of an ADT is a container that stores the values of the constructor arguments used to produce it as well as the name of the constructor; the values can be retrieved by deconstructing the instance by matching based on its constructor (hence, ADTs are sometimes called "tagged unions").
+An instance of an ADT is a container that stores the values of the constructor arguments used to produce it as well as the name of the constructor; the values can be retrieved by deconstructing the instance by matching based on its constructor.
+Hence, ADTs are sometimes called "tagged unions": like a C-style union, the contents of an instance for a given ADT may have different types in certain cases, but the constructor serves as a tag to indicate how to interpret the contents.

 From the type system's perspective, it is most pertinent that ADTs can take type parameters (constructor arguments can be